rafaella-git/REMix-NZ/README.md

   ✅ **Test:** `test: added test case for feature ...`
   ✅ **Style:** `style: changing the fonts - css`

-- **Citation:**  If you use REMix-NZ or any part of this repository in your work, please cite:
-Rafaella Canessa, Manuel Wetzel, Hans Christian Gils, Rebecca Peer, Jannik Haas.
-(2025).
-REMix-NZ: multi-energy system model for New Zealand energy transition.
-Zenodo. https://doi.org/10.xxxx/zenodo.xxxxx
+## Funding Acknowledgement
+We thank the Catalyst: Strategic Fund, administered by the Ministry of Business Innovation and Employment of New Zealand, and the German Federal Ministry of Education and Research (grant number 03SF0690) for supporting the project HINT (New Zealand-German Platform for Green Hydrogen Integration).

+## Contact
-- **Contact:** Rafaella Canessa.
+Rafaella Canessa.
 [Sustainable Energy Research Group (SERG)](serg.co.nz).
-University of Canterbury, Christchurch, Aotearoa New Zealand. rca139@uclive.a
+University of Canterbury, Christchurch, Aotearoa New Zealand. rca139@uclive.ac.nz